Ben-Chapman/Living-on-the-Edge/vm-disk-exporter/README.md

 - To run the VM Disk Exporter on your GDC Connected cluster, you can simply `kubectl apply -k .` To monitor the deployment progress: `kubectl get pod vm-disk-exporter -n <namespace>`
 - Once the vm-disk-exporter Pod is in a Running state, you can exec into the running Pod to kick off the disk export command.
 -   `kubectl exec -it vm-disk-exporter -n <namespace> -- bash`
--   Once at a shell within the disk exporter Pod you can simply run `./vm-disk-export.sh`.
+-   Once at a shell within the `vm-disk-exporter` Pod you can simply run `./vm-disk-export.sh`.
 This helper script will provide some information around the PersistentVolume that you are attempting to export, and wait for confirmation before progressing.
 -   At the completion of an export, a brief summary will be provided.
 If all was successful, you now have a raw QEMU image stored within your Rclone destination.

 ## Advanced Functionality